drocco-007/SublimeFileBrowser/README.md

 After you are done with editing press <kbd>enter</kbd> to commit your changes or <kbd>escape</kbd> to cancel them.

 ### Open in new window
-Selecting a couple of files and/or directories (either by marking them or using the noraml multiple cursor feature of sublime) and pressing <kbd>w</kbd> will open them in a new SublimeText window.
+Selecting a couple of files and/or directories (either by marking them or using the normal multiple cursor feature of sublime) and pressing <kbd>w</kbd> will open them in a new SublimeText window.

 ### Close FileBrowser when files have been opened
 Add the following code in your user key bindings file: